IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 ##### Task process panel

 A task process panel allows a frontend to visualize an ongoing process in all of its task panels.
-Unlike the process panel, a task process panel is part of the task panel and as such does not overlap the task panel itself.
+Unlike the main process panel, a task process panel is part of the task panel and as such does not overlap the task panel itself.

 [TODO(IVI-7779)]: # (Some content below is better be described in the system UI doc.)

-TomTom IndiGO's system UI may hide the process panel when a task panel is opened.
+TomTom IndiGO's system UI may hide the main process panel when a task panel is opened.
 However, if the process is relevant to that task panel, it likely wants to continue presenting that process to the user; for example, to show a mini player for the currently playing music.
 In these cases, the frontend can add a panel extending [`TaskProcessPanel`](TTIVI_INDIGO_API), which the system UI will show next to the task panel itself, within the task panel's container.
 The task process panel will persist for the whole task panel stack.
 When task panels get added and removed from the stack, the